Checklists

 Your employee is back at work and is still breastfeeding her child.
 There are a few legal obligations and bits of administration that you need to take account of here as an employer.
 There are some extra measures you can take to make things as comfortable as possible for the employee.

-Checklist 5: Paternity or birth leave
+Checklist 5: Birth leave

 It is not only the pregnant employee who is entitled to leave and protections; her partner also has rights.
 They are undergoing a major change in their private life, which you as an employer would be well-advised to take account of.